 I wrote this article several years ago when I was pastoring a church plant in NV that was a miracle experience:

 - Grasp the needs of your community.
-This is really the “missionary” question.
-Robert Schuller says “Find a need and meet it, find a hurt and heal it….if you do, you will never lack opportunity to impact people’s lives for God”.
+This is really the missionary question.
+Robert Schuller said “Find a need and meet it, find a hurt and heal it.
+If you do, you will never lack opportunity to impact people’s lives for God.
 What are the needs and opportunities for impact that exist in your community?
 How can you reach people for the glory of God?

 - Mobilize the Gifts of your team.
 This is the team leadership question.
 What are the resources you have to meet the needs of the community?
 What creative strategies can you unleash to pull from your team their highest and best for the sake of impacting others for God?